MSU Billings Catalog

 Respect Diversity Problem Solve Think Critically Communicate Effectively

 1. Express the impact of inequity on the human experience 3.
 Use statistical or mathematical methods to solve problems 6.
 Locate and evaluate information from multiple sources 8.
-Apply effective communication strategies for specific purposes and audiences
+Apply communication strategies for specific purposes and audiences

 5. Use quantitative and qualitative information to provide solutions to social and/or ethical problems